 Starting an annual Make Music Day Durham would allow our community to expand how it perceives music, and take one day a year to visibly encourage both professionals and ordinary folks to come out and play.

 Anyone in Durham can offer to host an event in their outdoor or indoor space, private or commercial.
-Make Music Day Durham has rented Durham Central Park as a focal point.
+Make Music Day Durham has rented Durham Central Park and CCB Plaza as focal points.

-Friday June 21 – Noon to Midnight.
+Friday June 21 – 10AM to Midnight.
 This coincides with Durham’s Third Friday Art Walk for June, and with 1000’s of musical gatherings around the world.
 Check out the national website – www.makemusicday.org

-On the national level, Make Music Day is sponsored by
+On the national level, Make Music Day receives support from –

 American Composers Forum